-The SCDOT work zone mobility requirements found within the documents known as Rule on Work Zone Safety and Mobility: The Policy for South Carolina Department of Transportation and Rule on Work Zone Safety and Mobility: Implementation, Maintenance, and Safety Guidelines shall apply to this project.
-These requirements apply to the CONTRACTOR, all subcontractors, all SCDOT staff and designated representatives acting on behalf of the SCDOT performing duties with responsibilities relative to a work zone, including but not limited to planning, project development, design, construction, and maintenance.

-The CONTRACTOR shall design, develop, implement and maintain a set of coordinated strategies to manage the work zone impacts of the project designated as the Transportation Management Plan.
-These strategies will include a Temporary Traffic Control plan, a Transportation Operations component, and a Public Information component.
-The Policy and the anticipated work zone impacts of the project shall determine the level of detail, content, and scope of the TMP.
-The primary component, the Temporary Traffic Control plan shall address traffic control and safety throughout and adjacent to the project site.
-A secondary component, the Transportation Operations plan, will address management of traffic operations in the project site and all adjacent areas impacted by the project.
-The final component, the Public Information plan, addresses communications with the public and entities impacted by the project.
+- 1. The SCDOT work zone mobility requirements found within the documents known as Rule on Work Zone Safety and Mobility: The Policy for South Carolina Department of Transportation and Rule on Work Zone Safety and Mobility: Implementation, Maintenance, and Safety Guidelines (Policy) shall apply to this Project.
+These requirements apply to the CONTRACTOR, all subcontractors, and designated representatives acting on behalf of the CONTRACTOR performing duties with responsibilities relative to a work zone, including but not limited to planning, project development, design, construction, and maintenance. - 2.
+The CONTRACTOR shall design, develop, implement and maintain a set of coordinated strategies to manage the work zone impacts of the Project designated as the Transportation Management Plan.
+These strategies will include a Temporary Traffic Control plan (TMP), a Transportation Operations component, and a Community and Public Relations Plan component.
+The Policy and the anticipated work zone impacts of the Project shall determine the level of detail, content, and scope of the TMP.
+The primary component, the Temporary Traffic Control plan shall address traffic control and safety throughout and adjacent to the Project site.
+A secondary component, the Transportation Operations plan, will address management of traffic operations in the Project site and all adjacent areas impacted by the Project.
+The final component, the Community and Public Relations Plan, addresses communications with the public and entities impacted by the Project.
 The CONTRACTOR's Transportation Management Plan and its components shall comply with the requirements of this Agreement and subsequent Exhibits, Part 6 of the Manual on Uniform Traffic Control Devices (MUTCD) latest edition, and SCDOT policies, standard specifications and all addendums to the standard specifications, the typical traffic control standard drawings for road construction, and procedures.